As painful as it is, I’m contemplating an issue I never thought I would.

 2. It differentiates the ‘me too’ products by influencing attitudes and feelings to position the brand in preference above a competitors brand.

+Bing.
+They got that one right.
 3. It provides knowledge thereby stimulates thinking.

 Not really.
 Most of the ads out there advertise ubiquitous products.
 Truly unique products, by the time they advertise, are common.
 Dyson really differentiates its vacuum cleaners, in style, in performance and (gulp!) price point.
 But at the end of the day, it’s a vacuum cleaner that costs about what a desktop computer costs.
 But upon seeing a Dyson commercial, I’ve never gone into vapor lock thinking about anything, much less the dirt, dust and dog dander on my living room rug.
+4. It can persuade, be relevant and meaningful.

 Yes, maybe and not bloody likely.
 (I always imagine that Ogilvy said “bloody” a lot.)